 As the company that produces Good Guys Dolls announce that they are going to put the Good Guy Dolls back on the market, Chucky returns to life in a new body.
 Chucky promptly kills the CEO of the corporation and then looks up where Andy Barclay is now.
 Now a teenager, Andy is regarded as a troubled kid and is placed into the Kent Military School.
 As Andy tries to adjust to the tough new regime there, Chucky has himself mailed to the academy.
 The parcel is opened by young Tyler.
 Chucky realises that because he is in a new body, this gives him a new opportunity to incarnate in Tyler’s body.
 Andy tries to stop Chucky as he sets out to claim Tyler’s body, all the while massacring his way through the students and staff of the academy.

 Child’s Play 3 was the third in the franchise of films that was started off by the popular Child’s Play (1988).
 That was followed by Child’s Play 2 (1990) and subsequent to this the series continued with Bride of Chucky (1998), Seed of Chucky (2004), Curse of Chucky (2013) and Cult of Chucky (2017), as well as the tv series Chucky (2021- ).
-Child’s Play (2019) is an upcoming remake of the original.
+Child’s Play (2019) is a remake of the original.
 The common factor through all of these is writer Don Mancini, producer David Kirschner and Brad Dourif voicing the role of Chucky.